 One source of free radicals and carcinogens is tobacco smoke, so with much effort I stopped smoking.

-In the last few months, I have learned that many types of cancer cells use glucose for energy.
+I also learned that many types of cancer cells use glucose for energy.
 Actually, Dr Otto Warburg got a Nobel Prize for the discovery way back in 1931.

-There is now renewed interest in his work because keeping blood sugar very low with a low-carb, high-healthy-fat diet may be a way of helping radiation and chemotherapy kill cancer cells at much lower, safer doses.
+There is now renewed interest in his work because keeping blood sugar very low with a low-carb, healthy-fat ketogenic diet may be a way of helping radiation and chemotherapy kill cancer cells at much lower, safer doses.
 Professor Thomas Seyfried has done a lot of work in this field.

 And some doctors are suggesting adopting an LCHF lifestyle as a way of preventing cancer from developing in the first place.
 More about this promising concept in future posts.

-Some sixteen years ago I was very disappointed to read about the damage ethyl alcohol does to various cells in the body.
-And if that weren’t enough, much of the alcohol is metabolised in the liver to fat, thus adding to my waistline.
+Years ago I was very disappointed to read about the damage ethyl alcohol does to various cells in the body.
+And if that weren’t enough, much of the alcohol is metabolised in the liver to fat, thus adding to my expanding waistline.

 True, red wine has the antioxidant resveratrol in it – an excuse I had often used as justification for quaffing – but so do many foods, like berries, red-skin peanuts, and dark chocolate.